sivaven/CombinatorialProjectomics/README.md

 # CombinatorialProjectomics
- Quantification of Neuronal Projection Patterns
+ Quantification of Distinct Neuronal Projection Patterns from Retrograde Tracing

 [I] Specify model configuration in input/primary_input.json
 1.	nRegions correspond to the number of target regions
-2.	nInjections correspond to the number of simultaneous injections Note currently there is only functionality for 4 targets and triple (3) injections
+2.	nInjections correspond to the number of simultaneous injections (Note currently there is only functionality for 4 targets and triple (3) injections)
 3.	nExpTrials represent the number of repetitions of triple injections to be performed
 4.	mockupID refers to the name of the excel sheet (input/model_inputs.xlsx) where the model constraints are specified.
 These are the counts of cells expressing different combinations of colors.
 Counts must be specified according to the order of equations present in Equations_4C3/.
 5.	noiseLevel refers to subsequent columns in the same sheet that mockupID refers to.
-These corresponds to noisy surrogate counts estimated from simulations of experiments.
+These correspond to noisy surrogate counts estimated from simulations of experiments.
 This is always ‘0’ for experimental counts or surrogate counts without noise.
 Simulated surrogated counts with 1% noise is specified in column index 1, 5% in column index 2, and 10% in column index 3.

 [II] Specify model constraints in input/model_inputs.xlsx
 1.	refer to steps 4 and 5 in [I] to list model inputs (constraints).